esper-io/dev-docs/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report for Esper docs.
-Following these guidelines helps maintainers understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers understand your report :pencil:, reproduce the behaviour :computer: :computer:, and find related reports :mag_right:.

 ### Running on Esper docs on your local machine